TrudAX/denistrunin-blog/src/posts/performance-sniffing/index.md

 tags: ["Performance"]
 path: "/performance-sniffing"
 featuredImage: "./logo.png"
-excerpt: "The blog post compares ways how to solve SQL performance problems caused by "parameters sniffing" for AX2009/AX2012 and cloud version Dynamics 365 for Finance and Operations"
+excerpt: "The blog post compares ways how to solve SQL performance problems caused by parameters sniffing for AX2009/AX2012 and cloud version Dynamics 365 for Finance and Operations"
 ---

 Let's discuss how AX performance problems caused by "parameters sniffing" may be resolved when you have on-premise system and access to SQL Server and for Dynamics 365 Finance and Operations.